TheBotCompany: Self-Organizing Multi-agent Systems for Continuous Software Development: Introduction

 We evaluate \tbc on four real-world software projects over days of continuous operation, along with benchmark-based evaluations to catch team adaptation, verification-driven quality improvement, failure recovery, and practical lessons for future multi-agent systems.

-The contributions of this paper are: \begin{enumerate} \item The design and implementation of \tbc, an open-source orchestration framework that introduces persistent, milestone-driven development to multi-agent software engineering, including a human-in-the-loop monitoring model that enables asynchronous oversight and intervention. \item A self-organizing team model in which manager agents dynamically hire, specialize, reassign, and retire worker agents based on evolving milestone demands, replacing the fixed-role teams of prior frameworks with adaptive workforce composition. \item An empirical evaluation on real-world projects over days of continuous operation, along with lessons learned that provide practical implications for the design of future multi-agent software development systems. \end{enumerate}
+The contributions of this paper are: \begin{enumerate} \item We design and implement \tbc, an open-source orchestration framework for persistent, milestone-driven multi-agent software development with asynchronous oversight. \item We introduce a self-organizing team model in which managers hire, specialize, reassign, and retire workers as milestone demands evolve. \item We evaluate \tbc on four long-running projects and five hard ProjDevBench problems, and we derive design lessons for continuous multi-agent software development. \end{enumerate}